Ultralights: The Journey So Far & What’s Up Next

 Before Space-Age Metals

 Briefly, my first wheelchair was made of wood!
 I was a product of the polio era who was never expected to function independently.
-Very few did in the '40s, unless the damage from the disease was very minimal.
-There was still no vaccine then, and prognosis for severe paralytic cases was institutionalization.
+Very few did in the ‘40s, unless the damage from the disease was very minimal.
+There was still no vaccine then, and the prognosis for severe paralytic cases was institutionalization.